United Thank Offering young adult, seminarian grants awarded for 2018

-The 2017 United Thank Offering grants for seven seminarians and four young adults were approved by Executive Council at its February meeting.
+The 2018 United Thank Offering grants for four seminarians and six young adults were approved by the Episcopal Church Executive Council at its January meeting.

-The focus of the grants is The Jesus Movement.
+The focus of the grants is Becoming Beloved Community: Racial Healing, Reconciliation and Justice.

 The United Thank Offering is a ministry to promote thankfulness and mission in the whole Church.
 Known worldwide as UTO, the United Thank Offering awards grants for projects that address human needs and help alleviate poverty, both domestically and internationally in the Episcopal Church.